top of page

 • Hyperactive/impulsive

-Individuals with primarily hyperactive-impulsive or combined-type ADHD can exhibit impulsive traits.
-This may involve difficulty focusing on or initiating tasks, leading to careless mistakes and unfinished projects.
+People with hyperactive-impulsive or combined-type show the most pronounced impulsive traits, leading to difficulty initiating tasks, careless mistakes and unfinished projects.

-It can be thought of as the lack of self-control when it comes to delaying short-term pain to obtain a long-term gain.
-This leads to making quick decisions that can lead to risky behaviors or poor choices.
+Impulsivity means acting spontaneously without fully considering the consequences.
+It can be thought of as choosing a short-term reward over a long-term gain, which can lead to making quick decisions that can lead to risky behaviours or poor choices.

 Causes for Impulsivity